tenzir/events/README.md

 - [Zeek Workshop Europe][zeekshop19] - April 2019
 - [DFN Conference on Security in Networked Systems][dfnconf19] - February 2019
 - [BroCon][brocon18] - October 2018

+## Suricon - November 2022

+At [Suricon](https://suricon.net/), we showed how you can get more runway out of your EVE JSON logs by compacting them with [VAST][vast].
+We explained how compaction works as a trigger for pipelines that aggregate the EVE logs into a more space-efficient representation.

 ## The Data Thread - June 2022